soypat/gopherlings/README.md

     ```sh
     go run hello.go
     ```

-4. *Option* instead of step 3.
-Use [air](https://github.com/cosmtrek/air) to auto reload your code after you save your code.
-Then you will see your code result without any action.
-You can simplely focus on your code.
+   Optionally, instead of step 3, use [air](https://github.com/cosmtrek/air) to auto reload your code after you save your code.
+Then you will see your code output without any action.
+You can simply focus on your code.
    ```sh
    go install github.com/cosmtrek/air@latest
    air